z88dk/z88dk/libsrc/_DEVELOPMENT/compress/zx7/readme.txt

 compress files, you can simply ignore these conditions.

-The Z80 assembly decompressors can be used freely within your own ZX-Spectrum programs, even for commercial releases.
+The Z80 assembly decompressors can be used freely within your own ZX-Spectrum programs (or any other Z80 platform), even for commercial releases.
 The only condition is that you must indicate somehow in your documentation that you have used "ZX7".

 =======